 Combined with the above, there are a lot of designers out there, all competing for audiences, clients and recognition.
 Combined, it has created a market place mind-set that with so many to choose from, it all comes down to price.
 It has turned designers into a commodity.
 Nobody wins in this scenario.
 It hurts the quality and integrity of design and it erodes the possibility of forming good working relationships between the client and the creative.

 A Short Run Down of My Favorite Things Good Design Does:

 1. Design solves problems, often in simple, elegant ways.

 2. When design solves a problem for one group of people, (e.g. the elderly), it makes life better for everyone.
-Think ergonomics and accessibility.
+Think of ergonomics and accessibility.

-4. Evidence based design — Studies have shown that design, when applied to the physical environment, positively affects an organization’s productivity, performance, morale, as well as influence well-being and reduce stress.
+4. Evidence-based design — Studies have shown that design, when applied to the physical environment, positively affects an organization’s productivity, performance, morale, as well as influence well-being and reduce stress.